LiamLlamazares/math_blog/_posts/2023-05-30-PDE-2-Hilbert.md

 Proof.
-The prove the first two points are equivalent we observe that every bounded set $B \subset  X$ is contained in $\lambda B\U X$ for
+To prove the first two points are equivalent, we observe that every bounded set $B \subset  X$ is contained in $\lambda B\U X$ for
 $\lambda$ big enough.
 A general fact from topology is that closed subsets of compact sets are compact.
 This is enough to conclude the equivalence.

-To prove that the last two points are equivalent we recall that in metric spaces compact is equvalent to sequentially compact. ◻
+To prove that the last two points are equivalent, we recall that in metric spaces, compactness is equivalent to sequentially compactness. ◻

 An important property of compact operators is that they are preserved by